 There was not the least appearance of natives; nor was bird or animal of any description seen during the day, except a solitary native dog.
 Nothing can be more melancholy and irksome than travelling over wilds, which nature seems to have condemned to perpetual loneliness and desolation.
 We seemed indeed the sole living creatures in those vast deserts.

 He concluded that day’s entry by writing: The naming of places was often the only pleasure within our reach; but it was some relief from the desolation of these plains and hills to throw over them the associations of names dear to friendship, or sacred to genius.

 What of the names that existed prior to Oxley’s 1818 explorations?
-When listening to traditional custodians talk about Country using traditional language, it’s akin to hearing the land speak, a lyrical language that belongs to the Country as much as to its people — sounds reflecting the meaning of words and phrases.
+When listening to traditional custodians talk of Country using traditional language, it’s akin to hearing the land speak, a lyrical language that is Country and belongs to Country as much as to the people who speak it — sounds reflecting the meaning of words and phrases.

 In the case of the Wammerawa, the name for the river appears to have stuck for a period following Mitchell’s excursion.
 There are several references to the river and surrounding district as the Wammerawa in newspaper reports between 1866 – 1875.
 The name was also adopted as the name of an NSW electoral district between 1920 – 1927.
 However, in 1950, the Lithgow Mercury reported (with some surprise it seems) that “The Western River Has Two Names”: Not many people know that the Macquarie River has another name – the Wammerawa River.
 This was indicated in a Government publication received recently.
 From its source to where it joins the Darling (sic) River there are 140 tributaries of the Macquarie.